hass-agent/HASS.Agent-Documentation/docs/getting-started/installation.md

 HASS.Agent consists of two parts: the client/Windows app and the Home Assistant integration.
 You will need to install and configure both of these to use most of HASS.Agent's features.

+!!! info "Migrating from pre-2.0.0?"

+    If you already have HASS.Agent installed from before 2.0.0 checkout the section at the bottom for [information](#migration-from-pre-200) on migrating.

 ## Prerequisites

 - **Home Assistant:** Ensure that your Home Assistant version is newer than `2023.6.0`.
 If you need help with Home Assistant, refer to the [official documentation](https://www.home-assistant.io/installation/){: target="\_blank"}.